meh9/youtube-music-stats/README.md

 # youtube-music-stats
 Get stats from your Youtube Music history

 Simple python script to process your Youtube Music history and tell you what you listen to most (and least).
+The statistics data is saved to a CSV file so you can open it in Excel or your spreadsheet of choice, or pass it in to other tools.

-The Youtube Music stats file needs to be downloaded from Google Takeout, here: https://takeout.google.com/settings/takeout
+The Youtube Music stats file that the script takes as input needs to be downloaded from Google Takeout: https://takeout.google.com/settings/takeout

-Remember to set the data format to JSON before downloading.

-There's some screenshots at the bottom to help.
+In Google Takeout, you do not need anything else but the very last option `YouTube and YouTube Music` ticked - so consider using the `Deselect all` at the top.
+Remember to set the data format to JSON before downloading - see screenshots at the bottom of this page for further guidance.

 ### Requirements
 It has none - Python has batteries included already.

 ### Running
 Save your `watch-history.json` that you downloaded from Google Takeout in the root directory next to the script.